-8.5 a. can be achieved by administration continuing to advise Council on a listing of facilities and infrastructure that could be divested.
+5a) can be achieved by administration developing a listing of facilities and infrastructure that could be divested.
 Council may wish to amend the list, but each add-back will increase the infrastructure requirements and increase the cost of lifecycle maintenance and the risk of debt financing.
-Over the past decade, Council has been very resistant to divest any significant assets.

-8.5 b. is a policy statement that is used to help in lowering the risk of requiring an issuance of new debt.
-Chatham-Kent has consistently practiced this until the pandemic and other emergencies caused operational deficits recently.
+5b) is a policy statement that could be adopted and cover the next five years to help in lowering the risk of requiring an issuance of new debt.

-8.5 c. has been implemented by administration.
+5c) has already been achieved by administration.
 The financing, while very attractive, is limited to specific projects.
 It should be recognized that this is still debt, and will only provide temporary relief in the form of lower debt service costs for certain projects.

-8.6.
-When approving new initiatives or new asset projects, require business cases be presented that outline the total cost of the project, the cash flow of the project, the operating costs after the completion of the project, any cost avoidance, any resulting return on investment and capital pay back in years and the benefits to the community.
+6. When approving new initiatives or new asset projects, require business cases be presented that outline the total cost of the project, the cash flow of the project, the operating costs after the completion of the project, any cost avoidance, any resulting return on investment and capital pay back in years and the benefits to the community.

-Council should receive from administration a full business case prior to approval of the project resulting in "no surprises" with respect to cost and benefits against which the success factors can be measured to determine if returns were achieved.
+If Council were to require a full business case prior to approval of the project, there would be "no surprises" with respect to cost and benefits against which the success factors can be measured to determine if returns were achieved.
 This should be extended to commitments of outside boards and commissions.

-8.7.
-Lobby higher levels of government to gain access to other revenue sources.
+7. Lobby higher levels of government to gain access to other revenue sources.